roq-trading/roq-binance-futures/src/roq/binance_futures/index.rst

   * The new end-points are selected if the toml config has :code:`margin_mode = "portfolio"`.
     The end-points are then taken from :code:`--rest_pm_uri` and :code:`--ws_pm_uri`.

+* WSAPI is **WORK-IN-PROGRESS**

+  * Some exchange features are missing (they are available from spot WSAPI):

+    * Download working orders

+    * Download trade history

+    * Cancel all working orders

 References
 ----------